 He also serves on the Ka Ipu Kukui Fellows Board, a year-long program designed to train community-identified future leaders.
 A Decisions Maui and Focus Maui Nui initiative, the Ka Ipu Kukui Fellows program was conceived to promote and develop future leaders through a community-based program designed to address planning for Maui Nui’s future.

-In the House, Troy served as the Vice-Chair of the Transportation Committee (2018-2020 term) and serves as the Vice-Chair of Housing (2020-2022).
-He also served on the Finance Committee and is currently a member of the Education and Higher Education Committee.
+In the House, Troy served as the Vice-Chair of the Transportation Committee (2018-2020), as the Vice-Chair of Housing (2020-2022) and as the Chair of the Housing Committee (2023).
+He also served on the Finance Committee, Education, Higher Education, and Judiciary Committee.

 In 2021, Troy introduced House Bill 1376, which subsequently became Act 57.
 The legislation helped the State of Hawaii transition away from our eviction moratorium that was put into place to keep families housed because of the impacts of the pandemic.
 Mediation between tenant and landlords was central to the legislation and created an organized timeline for the moratorium to be phased out as federal rental relief was disseminated.

+During his time at the Legislature, he has focused on securing funding for the Maui Memorial Medical Center and also our public schools.
 He is a 2021 graduate of the prestigious Council of State Government’s – West, Western Leadership Academy.